cokelaer/bioservices/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
-1.13.0    * Fix pyproject missing requirements
+1.12.0    * Fix pyproject missing requirements
           * Fix pkg_resources warning
           * drop python 3.8, add py3.12
-1.12.0    * migrating to pyproject
 1.11.2    * Update COG service to be more user-friendly and return all pages
             by default
           * uniprot set progress to False in the search method
           * Merged #250 and #249 user PRs (compress option in uniprot module and logging issue in biodbnet)
 1.11.1    * Fix regression i uniprot.mapping
             (https://github.com/cokelaer/bioservices/issues/245)
 1.11.0    * Fix uniprot limitation of 25 results only (
           * For developers: all services are now refactorised to use services